dog-gateway/rest-api-docs/index.md

 *Updated on Mon, 2013-11-04*
 <span class="label label-info pull-right">API version 1.0</span>

 Represents domotic devices handled by Dog and "controllable" by applications using this API.

+With no explicit `Accept` header in the request, the API provides the JSON response.

 **URL:** /devices